Nikolaj Jacobsen: Coaching career

-Nikolaj Jacobsen moved to Viborg HK in the Danish Handball League; the club of his birth town of Viborg.
+Nikolaj Jacobsen moved to Viborg HK in the Danish Handball League, the club of his birth town of Viborg.
 While at Viborg HK, Jacobsen undertook a teacher education, and coached handball at Viborg HK's sports college.
 At Viborg HK, Jacobsen played under Danish head coach Ulrik Wilbek.
 When Wilbek left to coach the Denmark national handball team, Jacobsen became assistant coach to new head coach Søren Hildebrand, while still maintaining his active career.
 Jacobsen scored 71 goals in 28 league games for Viborg during his time at the club, but focused increasingly on his role as assistant coach.
 In Jacobsen's time at Viborg, the club finished runners-up in the 2007 Danish Handball League, and reached two Danish Cup finals.

-In 2007, Jacobsen moved to rival Danish Handball League club Bjerringbro-Silkeborg Voel (BSV), to fill the role of assistant coach to Danish head coach Carsten Albrektsen.
-Jacobsen did also play a few games for BSV, scoring six goals in nine league matches.
+In 2007, Jacobsen moved to rival Danish Handball League club Bjerringbro-Silkeborg (BSV), to fill the role of assistant coach to Danish head coach Carsten Albrektsen.
+Jacobsen also played a few games for BSV, scoring six goals in nine league matches.
 BSV finished runners-up twice and in third place once, in the five seasons Jacobsen spent with the club.
 During his time at BSV, Jacobsen clashed with management over coaching principles, and even considered ending his coaching career.

 It was time for Jacobsen to become head coach, and he moved to Danish Handball League team Aalborg Håndbold in 2012.
-He brought former teammate Morten Bjerre with him, as assistant coach.
+He brought former teammate Morten Bjerre with him as assistant coach.
 In his first season at the club, Aalborg won the 2013 Danish Handball League, and finished runners-up in his second season.
 By then, Jacobsen had announced his intention to leave Aalborg in 2014.

 Jacobsen joined German Handball-Bundesliga team Rhein-Neckar Löwen, replacing Icelandic coach Guðmundur Guðmundsson who had just become head coach of the Denmark national handball team.
 In his first season with Rhein-Neckar Löwen, Jacobsen led the team to finish runners-up in the Bundesliga.
 In his second year at the club, Löwen won the 2016 Bundesliga, their first Handball-Bundesliga championship, which also made Jacobsen the first Danish manager to win the Handball-Bundesliga.
-The following season, Löwen successfully reclaimed the Bundesliga championship.
+The following season, Löwen successfully defended the Bundesliga championship.

 In March 2017, Jacobsen was appointed head coach of the Denmark national handball team, while still coaching Rhein-Neckar Löwen.
 He replaced Guðmundur Guðmundsson as national coach for Denmark.